colshrapnel/phpdelusions.net/sql_injection.md

 *Disclaimer: My English is far from perfect and this text has been written when it was even worse.
-If you can't stand such poor grammar and can afford to do a bit of proofreading, [here is the source on Github](https://github.com/colshrapnel/phpdelusions.net/blob/master/sql_injection.md), all pull requests to which will be accepted with gratitude.*
+If you can't stand poor grammar and can afford to do a bit of proofreading, [here is the source on Github](https://github.com/colshrapnel/phpdelusions.net/blob/master/sql_injection.md).
+All pull requests will be accepted with gratitude.*

 In this article I will try to explain the nature of SQL injection; show how to make your queries 100% safe; and dispel numerous delusions, superstitions and bad practices related to the topic of SQL Injection prevention.